atbcb/usab-uswds/_research/passenger-vessels/weathertight-doors/appendix-a-phase-2.md

 ---
 title: Appendix A (Phase 2)
 order-number: 14
-research-title: Appendix A Phase 2
+research-title: "ADA Access to Passenger Vessels: Finding Safety Equivalence Solutions for Weathertight Doors with Coamings"
 status: completed
 year-completed: 2005
-topic: ADA Access to Passenger Vessels
+topic: Passenger Vessels
 ---

 **FIGURE 1.
 SUMP AND DRAIN ADJACENT TO THE DOOR**\